anijitsao/react-app-simple-book-search-graphql/README.md

 After successful deployment, you can invoke the deployed **functions / resolvers**.

-However, to call using `httpApi/ GraphQL API` you can use any GraphQl Client like [Altair GraphQL Client](https://chrome.google.com/webstore/detail/altair-graphql-client/flnheeellpciglgpaodhkhmapeljopja?hl=en) with the `url` and *HTTP Verbs* as shown in Terminal after using `serverless deploy`.
+However, to call using [GraphQL](https://graphql.org/) API you can use any *supported* Client like [Altair GraphQL Client](https://chrome.google.com/webstore/detail/altair-graphql-client/flnheeellpciglgpaodhkhmapeljopja?hl=en) with the `url` and *HTTP Verbs* as shown in Terminal after using `serverless deploy`.

 ## API Listing

-It should call necessary GraphQL APIs.
-Some of the API listing is given below
+API listing is given below, -

 **GET** /url-of-the-deployed-lambda/graphql

+Following *Queries* use the same URL mentioned above

 ```javascript
 query HelloQuery {